Blog

 One interesting innovation for pathology labs is pooled testing, which involves processing multiple specimens together in a single batch.
 When done effectively, pooled testing enables pathology laboratories to increase capacity, decrease turnaround time, and reduce cost.

-The best LIS systems support pooled testing and can track multiple specimens simultaneously after barcoding them, which is complex and error-prone if attempted manually.
+The best LIS systems support pooled testing and can track multiple specimens simultaneously after barcoding them, a process that is complex and susceptible to error when done manually.
 Another crucial part of pooled testing is the ability to track the retesting of positive samples for confirmation.
 Modern LIS lab software must support this.

 Key Pathology Lab Software Feature #6: Digital Pathology

-Digital pathology and its integration with anatomic pathology LIS systems became increasingly important during the rise of COVID-19, with pathologists, thanks to relaxed guidelines, choosing to swap their glass slides for digital ones and the laboratory setting for a home office digital pathology suite.
+Digital pathology solutions and their integration with anatomic pathology LIS systems are increasing in importance with each passing day, and pathologists, thanks to relaxed guidelines, are choosing to swap their glass slides for digital ones and the laboratory setting for a home-office digital pathology suite.

-With the regulatory hurdle gone, more pathologists are embracing modern digital pathology solutions to improve efficiency and image management, and rapid growth is expected to continue.
+With the regulatory hurdle eliminated, more pathologists are embracing the benefits of digital pathology solutions to enhance efficiency and image management.
+Meanwhile, industry leaders predict that growth in this sector will continue.

-Modern laboratory managers and owners are leveraging advanced LIS software like the LigoLab platform and its proprietary interface engine to capitalize on this growth and ultimately serve patients better.
-The LigoLab platform seamlessly integrates with whole-slide imaging scanners that digitize glass slides into digital slides.
+Modern laboratory managers and owners are leveraging advanced LIS software, such as the LigoLab platform and its proprietary interface engine, to capitalize on this growth and ultimately serve patients better.
+The LigoLab platform seamlessly integrates with whole-slide imaging scanners that digitize glass slides.

 Discover More: LigoLab Delivers the LIS System Interoperability Needed to Transform Medical Laboratories into Thriving Businesses

-It’s believed that digital pathology, aided by deep learning methods and image analysis powered by artificial intelligence, will continue to advance within the pathologist community as diagnostic confidence in this sub-field of pathology grows.
+It’s believed that digital pathology, aided by deep learning, artificial intelligence, and image analysis software, will continue to advance within the pathologist community as diagnostic confidence in this subset grows.

 Discover More: How AI Can Propel Medical Laboratories into a New Era of Growth